sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-24_that-mysterious-suktam-of-yajnvalkya.md

 +++
-title = "That mysterious sUktaM ofxa0yAj~nvalkya"
+title = "That mysterious sUktaM of yAj~nvalkya"

 +++
 One of the most towering of the colossi of arcane Hindu thought is